mlogan914/mlogan914.github.io/_pages/services.md

 ---

 ## Why teams call me
-Many organizations — from complex regulated industries to fast-moving startups — are overwhelmed by data coming from too many places:
+Many organizations — from complex regulated environments to fast-moving startups — are overwhelmed by data coming from too many places:
 - Different systems and vendors
 - Spreadsheets from multiple teams
 - Numbers that don’t match depending on where they’re pulled